Theophile-Kango/embeding-image-video/README.md

 # embeding-image-video

-Title embeding-image-video
+This project consists of building an HTML document that matches the appearance of youtube video player page

 Overview

-This is the first HTML and CSS3 project of Microverse

-It is just about designing a youtube home page
+It entails embedding the YouTube video player into the page so it actually plays and showing little thumbnail images along the right side

 Features

-This project help to play a video from youtube
+Built with HTML and CSS

 Running project

-To run the project you have to open the folder and scroll down into index.html, just open it
+To run the project you have to open the folder and scroll down into index.html or https://theophile-ritha-youtubeproject.netlify.com